uhasker/devops-for-software-developers/src/01-services.md

 The "WantedBy=multi-user.target" is relatively complicated, but basically this is the standard system target for non-graphical multi-user systems (which most servers are).

-Now you need to reload the systemd manager configuration:
+Second, we need to reload the `systemd` manager configuration:

 ```sh
 sudo systemctl daemon-reload
 ```

-Finally start the service:
+And finally we can start the service:

 ```sh
 sudo systemctl start example
 ```

-You should also enable it to run on boot:
+If you want to also enable the service to run on boot, you can do it like this:

 ```sh
 sudo systemctl enable example
 ```

-Look at the status:
+Let's have a look at the status:

 ```sh
 systemctl status example